 Red Beryl is referred to by the Smithsonian National Museum of Natural History in Washington, D.C., as "The Rarest Beryls of them all" !

-Each one displays very gemmy, perfectly terminated hexagonal crystals, with classic "gooseberry" color.
+Each one displays very gemmy, perfectly terminated hexagonal crystals, with classic red "gooseberry" color.
 Offset by the snowy white Rhyolite matrix, the contrast is simply awesome!
 Any one of these rare beauties will make a great addition to your collection.

 Red Beryl crystal on Rhyolite matrix # RB05